blackducksoftware/synopsys-detect/documentation/src/main/markdown/currentreleasenotes.md

 ### Resolved issues

 * (IDETECT-3821) Detect will now capture and record failures of the Signature Scanner due to command lengths exceeding Windows limits.
 This can happen with certain folder structures when using the `detect.excluded.directories` property.
-* (IDETECT-3820) Introduced an enhanced approach to handle different formats of the `project.json` file, ensuring compatibility with both old and new structures.
+* (IDETECT-3820) Introduced an enhanced approach to NuGet Inspector for handling different formats of the `project.json` file, ensuring compatibility with both old and new structures.